Mikaela/mikaela.github.io/n/dns.md

 Private ECS is a compromise solution in the middle, although not without its own issues.

-Your private DNS provider will lie for you and say that your IP address is somewhere else where it will also place many others from your ISP.
+Your private DNS provider will lie a bit for you and say that your IP address is somewhere else where it will also place many others from your ISP.
 However what if it says you are a customer of another ISP, possibly even located in another country?
 It tends to have greater accuracy with IPv4 than IPv6,